jeffreysorgen/golf-club-sensors/activity.md

 #

+##### Combine code from hello world and golf-swing-acc
+1. Open golf-swing-acc
+2. Open Hello World
+3. Save Hello World as _golf-swing-hello-world_
+4. Add the BLE stuff to golf-swing-acc
+5. Delete extraneous code from new sketch

+##### other notes:

+(doing this)
+- Take the BLE commands and integrate them into my _golf-swing-acc_ sketch:
+- Try **reversing** the action, and take my IMU sketch and pull it line by line **into** the _Hello World_ sketch.
+  - For one thing, I can read what was sent from the device, also, I confirmed the non-serial battery solution applied.
+- Save _golf-swing-acc_ as _testing-ready-resting-imu-ble_ (done) (rewrite this to fact)
+- Add in code for BLE as appropriate

+#
+##### modify the following section according to new sketch:

 ### Structure of Arduino files

 We will be combining code from the two example sketches with **the accelerometer sketch**